Aidurber/react-picky/README.md

 - `selectAllText` - Default "Select all", use this to override "Select all" text from top of dropdown when included with `includeSelectAll`.
 - `renderSelectAll` - Used for rendering a custom select all
 - `defaultFocusFilter` - If set to true, will focus the filter by default when opened.
+- `renderList` - Render prop for whole list, you can use this to add virtualization/windowing if necessary

 ## Custom rendering